rtreacy87/nvim/wikis/treesitter-wiki/README.md

 ## Wiki Guides

-This series consists of seven guides that will take you from basic concepts to advanced usage:
+This series consists of eight guides that will take you from basic concepts to advanced usage:

 1. [**Introduction to Treesitter**](01-introduction-to-treesitter.md)
    - What is Treesitter and why use it?